12 December 2025

 Will a guarantor guarantee the success of my application?

-No – even with a guarantor, lenders won’t guarantee approval on any personal loans that they offer.
-This is because they’re subject to responsible lending guidelines enshrined in Australian law which they must abide by, the most important of which dictates that they can’t green light a loan that they’re not sure you can repay.
+No, even with a guarantor, lenders won’t guarantee approval on any personal loans that they offer.
+This is because they’re subject to responsible lending obligations in Australia, the most important of which dictates that they can’t approve a loan that they aren’t sure you can repay.

 For example, if your lender only felt you were capable of repaying a $15,000 loan but you asked for $30,000, they wouldn’t be able to approve you for that amount.